Gunman kills three including self at California plant

 "It's difficult to say if there was a specific target that Jones was looking for," he said.

-Jones has worked at the plant for the past 14 months and has a criminal history dating to the 1990s, Dyer said.
+Jones worked at the plant for the past 14 months and had a criminal history dating to the 1990s, Dyer said.
+His past crimes included auto theft and home invasion robbery, Gross said.

+A woman who works at the plant, but declined to give her name, told reporters in Spanish that she saw the gunman move from table to table at the plant as he opened fire.

+"He didn't say anything," she said.
+"He just went in silently with his gun."

 After the shooting, Janette Ramos stood outside the plant waiting for her daughter, an employee who eventually came outside and waved at her mom from beyond the police tape.